CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Trunk.markdown

 ## The problem

 Our ‘master’ spec-repo boss, Sir [Keith Smiley](http://twitter.com/SmileyKeith), is a review-and-merge-monster and has been able to keep-up with all of the pull-requests that you have been sending his way for the last two years.
-But, as we can clearly see the rising trend of number of pods being published, at some point even Keith won’t be able to handle your scale.
+But, as we can clearly see the rising trend of number of Pods being published, at some point even Keith won’t be able to handle your scale.

 Another issue we noticed is that the current workflow of creating a pull-request and automatically getting feedback from Travis in addition to manual reviews from Keith and [Paul](http://twitter.com/squarefrog) has lead to many podspec publishers being too ‘lazy’ and instead of properly testing whether or not a podspec will actually work well for a user by testing it in their own applications, they end-up updating and pushing their specs until it supposedly works.
 This is not only an abuse of the time our volunteers have, but it also shifts the responsibility to ensure proper working podspecs away from the publisher.